 Google has established the Pixel as the standard-setter for smartphone cameras, and it's not just hardware that sets these phones apart.
-As smartphone makers cram more lenses onto their devices, the Pixel 3 and 3 XL offer just a single rear shooter: a 12-megapixel lens with an f/1.8 aperture and both optical and electronic image stabilization.
+As smartphone makers cram more lenses onto their devices — both the Pixel 4 and Pixel 4 XL feature two rear shooters as a matter of fact — the Pixel 3 and 3 XL offer just a single rear camera: a 12-megapixel lens with an f/1.8 aperture and both optical and electronic image stabilization.
 Up front, the Pixels turn to two lenses; accompanying the standard 8-MP shooter, there's an 8-MP, wide-angle lens for squeezing more people into selfies.

 Samsung is challenging the Pixel's dominance by turning to more lenses.
 The Galaxy S10 and S10 Plus feature a three-camera setup on the back, with a 12-MP telephoto lens joining a 12-MP dual-pixel, wide-angle shooter and 16-MP ultra-wide-angle lens.
 The Galaxy S10e has just two cameras — there's no telephoto lens here — but even that's one more rear shooter than you'll find on the Pixel.
 Only the S10 Plus matches the Pixel's dual-front-camera approach, though that second lens is a depth-sensing camera meant to produce better portrait effects.

 The S10 offers its share of software tweaks, too.
 Live Focus effects let you play around with everything from color to blurs, and improved AI lets the S10's camera recognize 30 different scenes to optimize its settings on the fly (though not always instantaneously in our testing).